gslender/com.gslender.electrolux-aeg.ocp/README.md

-# Electrolux AEG Connect
+# Electrolux/AEG OCP

-connected appliances and services - for an effortlessly smarter home
+One Connected Platform appliances and services - for an effortlessly smarter home

 ## What is this?

 This Homey App will connect to
 * the Gigya Identity Platfrom (owned by SAP) via the NPM @gslender/gigya API
 * the Electrolux OCP (OneConnectedPlatform) API at https://api.ocp.electrolux.one/appliance/api/v2